 No matter how hard she tried, Cassandra couldn't remember the third surname.
 However, the fact that in her mind Black was associated with the surname she had chosen for herself was enough to freak her out.
-Why did she choose Lupin, anyway?
+Why had she chosen Lupin, anyway?
 It sounded a bit ironical, considering that the word "lupus" means "wolf" in latin.

-Maybe that is you real surname.
+Maybe that's your real surname.
 After all, your memory is slowly coming back.